Yoga vs Stretching: What's the Difference?

 - Initial monetary investment for classes or specialized gear may be higher.

-Individuals seeking a comprehensive mind-body workout that improves physical attributes, reduces stress, and fosters mental well-being.
+Individuals seeking a mind-body workout that improves physical attributes, reduces stress, and fosters mental well-being.

 Stretching involves deliberately lengthening specific muscles or tendons to improve elasticity and range of motion.
 It can be dynamic (movement-based) or static (holding a position) and is often performed before or after other physical activities.